 In this article, we’ll show you how to manage users in BrickFTP.

-You will need to provide a username and password for each user, but all other fields are optional or can be left as the default.
+You will need to provide a username for each user, but all other fields are optional or can be left as the default.
 Remember that if you ever forget what a setting or user input is, you can hover over the help icon and a tooltip will appear with a description of the setting.

 Below is a description of each basic user setting.
 See Advanced User Settings for a list of more advanced user options.

 |Username||This is the username that the user will use to log in via the web interface, desktop app, or FTP client.
 Usernames are limited to 50 characters.
 You may choose to use an email address as the username to ensure uniqueness.|

 |Authentication method||This is the authentication method that this user can use to log in to their account.
 The default method is ‘Password/Public key’.
 Other available methods are ‘Active Directory or LDAP’ (if LDAP synchronization is enabled on your site) and ‘Google OAuth’ (if Google user authentication is enabled on your site).|